chenguangduan/chenguangduan.github.io/index.md

 <br>

-Previously, I obtained my Ph.D. from the School of Mathematics and Statistics at Wuhan University, where I was advised by Prof. [Jerry Zhijian Yang](https://imai.whu.edu.cn/info/1031/2141.htm) and also worked closely with Prof. Prof. [Yuling Jiao](https://jszy.whu.edu.cn/jiaoyuling/en/lwcg/1349484/list/index.htm).
+Previously, I obtained my Ph.D. from the School of Mathematics and Statistics at Wuhan University, where I was advised by Prof. [Jerry Zhijian Yang](https://imai.whu.edu.cn/info/1031/2141.htm) and Prof. [Yuling Jiao](https://jszy.whu.edu.cn/jiaoyuling/en/lwcg/1349484/list/index.htm).
 I also earned a Bachelor's degree in Mathematics from Wuhan University.

 <br>